-Editorial Cartoon by Graeme MacKay, The Hamilton Spectator – Wednesday October 22, 2014
+Editorial Cartoon by Graeme MacKay, Editorial Cartoonist, The Hamilton Spectator – Friday February 4, 2017

 Conservative government orders studies into homegrown terrorism